viamrobotics/docs/docs/installation/manage/_index.md

 Running `viam-server` as a system service is the recommended method for Linux.

-You can use the following commands to manage `viam-server` when installed as a system service:
+You can use the following commands to manage `viam-server` when installed as a system service.
+These commands require that you store your configuration file at <file>/etc/viam.json</file>.

 #### Start